AndrewPetrovics/TicTacToe/README.md

 This was tested on an iPhoneX simulator and Android Pixel 2 emulator.
 This was not tested on a physical device.

 #### Total time spent
-~2-3 hours total inbetween other tasks
+~2-3 hours total in-between other tasks